 Hey guys!
-I am here today to teach you the easiest way to drive a manual transmission car.
+I am here today to teach you the easiest way to drive a manual transmission car (also known as a stick shift or "standard" transmission).
 After studying this detailed guide, you will be able to start the car, get it moving, and then upshift into higher gears with ease.

-My Experience Learning How to Drive A Stick Shift
+My Experience Learning How to Drive a Stick Shift

 I had always wanted to drive a stick shift because it seemed very fun and cool.
 When I got my 2012 Mustang GT with a manual transmission, I was so excited about driving it.
 I looked up some guides on how to drive a manual car and didn't think it was going to be difficult to learn.
 How wrong I was.
 My 412-horsepower and 390-torque Coyote engine was a difficult car to drive.
 I stalled it left and right.

 My problem may have been that all the guides I looked at on the internet were telling me to "slowly roll off the clutch."
 I was doing just that, but the ride was still jerky.
 Eventually I learned that you don't need to step on the gas to get the car moving.
 Depending on the speed at which the engine idles—that is, the speed it runs at when you're not pushing on the gas pedal—just releasing the clutch some will move the car to an extent.